tamerlanmustafa/YougaStudio/README.md

 Contributions to YougaStudio are welcome!
 If you encounter any issues, have suggestions for improvements, or would like to add new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Contact

-For any inquiries or additional information about YougaStudio, please email us at info@yougastudio.com or visit our website at [www.yougastudio.com](https://www.yougastudio.com).

-Thank you for using YougaStudio!
-Enjoy your yoga journey with us.

 ```html